bancha001/bluemix-buildpack-meteor-v2/README.md

   instances: 1
 ```

-* In .meteor folder, open the platforms file under the testmeteor folder  then remove the ios and android entries (if there exist)
+* In testmeteor/.meteor folder, open the platforms file then remove the ios and android entries (if there exist)

 * Run
 ```